International Students in Summer

 3. Select your course(s)

-If you haven't done so already, find your course(s) and note your course number and title, which you will need to complete the steps below.
+If you haven't done so already, find your course(s) and note the following:

 Also, review prerequisites, credit limits, and instructions for selecting courses.